leonardbinet/SNCF-Time-arrival-prediction/README.md

 Mostly SNCF API.

 ## USAGE
-To use api_request.py, you first have to ask SNCF for an API key, and store it at the root of the repository within a secret.json file, like this:
+You first have to ask SNCF for an API key, and store it at the root of the repository within a secret.json file, like this:
 ```
  {
      "USER": "your_api_user"